 Tamper-evident, or tamper-resistant, packaging can be traced back for centuries when highly sensitive letters were sealed with hot wax stamps.
 Through the years the need to elevate the security of our packaging was often overlooked until situations such as the Tylenol incidents of 1982 brought the need for safe and secure packaging to the forefront of consumers’ minds.
 Only a few short months after this event, swift and necessary action brought changes to the way we purchase products and the way they are packaged.

 Currently, the FDA recognizes tamper-evident package as, "having one or more indicators or barriers to entry which, if breached or missing, can reasonably be expected to provide visible evidence to consumers that tampering has occurred."
-There are many types of tamper-evident packaging recognized by the industry.
+There are many types of tamper-resistant packaging recognized by the industry.
 All of them have the functionality to indicate when tampering has occurred.

 These regulations help to ensure that the barriers can’t be easily duplicated, which helps to add another layer of security for consumers.
 Labeling requirements are affected as well and the label of each product must also include a description of the tamper-evident feature.